m-lego/m65/notes/assembly.md

 ![led oled](pics/led_1.jpg)

+!!! danger

     put the leds in the right position, matching the resistor value determined before. also you need to be sure the leg that pointed to ground goes in the hole with the square plating. once inserted you can bend the legs on the back of the board and solder them. wriggle to remove the legs.

 ![led oled](pics/led_2.jpg)